Handling and resolving complaints from members relating to their members' agent and/or managing agent.

 Complaints made in writing

-2.3 If you receive a written complaint about an agent from a member, you should forward it to the Head of Syndicate Capability Oversight.
+2.3 If you receive a written complaint about an agent from a member, you should forward it to the Head of Market Oversight and Delivery.
 Arrangements will then be made for someone to deal with the complaint.
-That person may be someone in Syndicate Capability Oversight or someone in another department and, where possible, it will not be someone who has been involved in the subject matter of the complaint.
+That person may be someone in Market Oversight and Delivery or someone in another department and, where possible, it will not be someone who has been involved in the subject matter of the complaint.